pantinor/lumber-estimate/README.md

 Graphical 3D tool built on LIBGDX API that can visualize and estimate inventory and cost of lumber when framing out rooms of a house or structure.

+Note that this tool is designed to run on desktop display mode.

 ![screenshot of animated pieces](https://raw.github.com/pantinor/lumber-estimate/master/preview.png)

 After cloning this project, you will need to run command "mvn clean install" to build the binary zip archive.